ewallace/Ssd1_CRACanalysis_2020/rmarkdown/README.md

 This script relies on CRAC transcript counts produced by `multiBamCov` running in the CRAC pipeline, and found in `Ssd1_CRAC_demult_dedup_20190114_all/multicov_analyses/allsample_transcriptcounts.txt`.
 So it must be run after  `src/CRAC_pipeline_SE_demult_dedup.py`, see the repository `README.md` for details.

 This script also relies on RNA-seq transcript counts produced by `multiBamCov` running `process_RNAseq.Rmd`, found in `results/RNAseq_stressmatched_transcriptcounts.txt`.
 It must be run after `process_RNAseq.Rmd`.

+The script also relies on lists of differentially expressed genes produced by `deseq2_Ssd1_CRAC_vs_RNAseq.Rmd`.

 ## compare_target_transcripts.Rmd